ecoberley/The-Refs-Interface/README.md

 ## This project, in its current form, has been abandoned.
 It wasn't implemented nearly as well as it could have been, and I used it mostly as a quick test of my knowledge of Python.
-As I learn more data structures and play around with SQL, I'm working on an updated, cleaner version of the project that will most likely be released under a different name.
+As I learn more data structures, I'm working on an updated, cleaner version of the project that will most likely be released under a different name.
 However, I will leave the repo up for the time being, since some people have found the project useful ( and as a humbling reminder of how little I used to know about software development ).

 ## How to download